What is PrEP (pre-exposure prophylaxis)?

 Any general practitioner (GP) and authorised nurse practitioners can provide a script for PrEP which you can take to a pharmacy, who will give you the tablets.
 You will usually be given tablets for 90 days.
 With a Medicare card, a month’s supply of PrEP will cost around $40 or $6.50 if you have a concession card.

-If you do not have a Medicare card or the cost of PrEP at a pharmacy in Australia is too high, then another option is to purchase a generic version of the drug online from a reliable overseas supplier.
+If you do not have a Medicare card or the cost of PrEP in Australia is too high, then another option is to purchase a generic version of the drug online from a reliable overseas supplier.
 Purchasing a month’s supply of PrEP online will cost around $20 a month.
 You will still need to see your doctor or nurse for a script before ordering online.

 How do I use PrEP?